I've tried every method. Here's the honest version.

 Fast.
 Easy.
 Works most of the time.
 The search interface is good, the pricing is usually transparent, and you can book in under two minutes once you know what you want.

 The problem is coverage.
 GolfNow shows what courses choose to put on GolfNow, which is not everything.
-At busy courses during peak hours, you'll hit "sold out" screens that don't accurately represent the actual tee sheet.
+At busy courses during peak hours, you'll hit "sold out" screens that don't reflect what's actually available.
 Some courses list only their less desirable times on the platform and hold the prime slots for phone or walk-in.

 GolfNow's best rates sometimes require booking 2–3 days out rather than far in advance, which is fine if you're flexible but frustrating if you want to lock something in for a specific Saturday two weeks away.